vitaly-t/pg-promise/README.md

 Please note, however, that this supports does not extend to the [helpers] namespace.

-### Formatting Filters
+## Formatting Filters

 By default, all values are formatted according to their JavaScript type.
-Formatting filters, aka formatting modifiers, change that, so the value is interpreted and formatted as something else.
+Formatting filters (or modifiers), change that, so the value is formatted differently.

-Filters use similar syntax for [Index Variables] and [Named Parameters]:
+Filters use the same syntax for [Index Variables] and [Named Parameters], following the variable name:

 ```js
 db.any('SELECT $1:name FROM $2:name', ['price', 'products'])